jberkel/sms-backup-plus/README.md

   * Works with any IMAP server (but defaults to Gmail).

+Tested with Android 1.5 - 2.1.

 ## Usage

-You need to have a Gmail account with IMAP enabled.
+You need to have an IMAP account or a Gmail account with IMAP enabled.
 See the [Enabling IMAP Gmail](http://mail.google.com/support/bin/answer.py?hl=en&answer=77695) help page to learn how to enable IMAP for your Gmail account.

 After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.
-A browser will open where Gmail either prompts you to log in *or* (if you were already logged in) a screen asking you to give SMS Backup+ permission to access your emails.
+A browser window will open where Gmail either prompts you to log in *or* (if you were already logged in) a screen asking you to give SMS Backup+ permission to access your emails.

 After clicking on "Grant Access" SMS Backup+ will become visible again, the checkbox should now be checked, indicating that the autorization process was successful.